Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Curriculum Design for the Train Scheduling Problem

 \begin{itemize} \item \textbf{Pathfinding}: An agent is expected to navigate the network efficiently from start to destination without unnecessary detours, recognizing that optimal pathfinding is foundational to handling complex scheduling scenarios. \item \textbf{Train-Speed Differences}: An agent should also address conflicts arising from varying train speeds.
 Slower trains can hinder the progress of faster ones, necessitating strategic planning to mitigate such issues.

-\item \textbf{Malfunctions}: An agent should be able to handle random malfunctions, necessitating adaptive responses to avoid delays. \item \textbf{Deadlocks}: It is critical that an agent efficiently handles various types of deadlocks (common, cyclic, and track-caused; see Appendix for visualization and further details).
+\item \textbf{Malfunctions}: An agent should be able to handle random malfunctions, necessitating adaptive responses to avoid delays. \item \textbf{Deadlocks}: It is critical that an agent efficiently handles various types of deadlocks (common, cyclic, and track-caused).
 An agent should efficiently plan and avoid paths that might lead to these scenarios, even at the cost of increased travel time for some trains.

 \end{itemize}